What is young adult ministry?

 How does the CUC support young adult ministry?

 Young adult events and programs.
 CUC staff and volunteers organize regular events that include young adults or are tailored specifically for them.
 These conferences, retreats, and camps are important opportunities for young adults to connect with each other and find their place in the larger UU community.
 Upcoming ones are listed on our events calendar (choose the category “Young Adults”).

 Congregational consulting.
-CUC staff member Asha Philar is happy to meet with congregational leaders and staff to help you develop your young adult ministry.
-Online meetings are easy to arrange; you can schedule one yourself on her calendar!
+CUC staff are happy to meet with congregational leaders and staff to help you develop your young adult ministry.

 Resources.
 The CUC collects and shares resources and best practices to help congregations learn about and develop their young adult ministry.
 Our resources page contains a wealth of information and links.

 Contact the CUC

 We’re here for you!
 We can be a sounding board for your ideas, provide resources, connect you to other congregations that have had similar experiences, or organize an online roundtable or webinar to address a topic of interest.

 Email firstname.lastname@example.org to contact a Young Adult Ministry staff member.